“literally every aspect of our lives feels narrativized, like a TV show with no final season”.

 In the age of ‘experience’, desires are fleeting, contradictory; the line between wants and needs is increasingly blurred.

-Identifying the intersection between aspiration and possibility could foster an authentic conversation that meets people where they are rather than where they are imagined to be, providing a clarity that could inform decision-making and align it with actionable change—beyond slogans that don’t really work.
+Identifying the intersection between aspiration and possibility could foster an authentic conversation that meets people where they are rather than where are imagined or wanted to be, providing a clarity that could inform decision-making and align it with actionable change—beyond slogans that don’t really work.